datastax/cpp-driver/README.md

 ### Handling results

-Graph queries return a `DseGraphResultSet` which is able to iterator over the set of results.
-The lifetime of `DseGraphResult` objects are bound the containing result set. `DseGraphResult` objects are invalidated with each call to `dse_graph_resultset_next()`.
+Graph queries return a `DseGraphResultSet` which is able to iterate over the set of results.
+The lifetime of `DseGraphResult` objects are bound to the containing result set. `DseGraphResult` objects are invalidated with each call to `dse_graph_resultset_next()`.

 ```c
 /* ... */